CodeYourFuture/curriculum/content/js2/blocks/grouping-data/index.md

 We can organise the data with identifiers `item` and then a number at the end.
 Then in our program we can refer back to the data in the program.

-However, this is clearly inefficient.
+However, this is undoubtedly the wrong approach.

 If the number of bill items is very large, we have to keep introducing new variables.